Transportation Equity Act for the 21st Century: History

 Factor 4 was amended by the Safe, Accountable, Flexible, Efficient Transportation Equity Act (SAFETEA-LU) in 2005 and reads: "protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns".

 Section 1211(d) prevents the United States Department of Transportation (USDOT) from requiring state departments of transportation to use the metric system.
-This has had the effect of delaying metrication in the United States with respect to road construction, though some states had already completely converted.
+This has delayed metrication in the United States with respect to road construction, though some states had already completely converted.